bilal-el-chami/bilal-demo-app-10/README.md

 web: java $JAVA_OPTS -jar target/dependency/webapp-runner.jar --port $PORT target/*.war
 ```

-### Make the project folder a Git repository and link it GitHub:
+### Make the project folder a Git repository and link it to GitHub:

 To link the project to GitHub, we have to [create a new repository](https://help.github.com/articles/creating-a-new-repository/) online, then init the project folder as a Git repo: